 1 When the day of Pentecost had come, they were all together in one place.

 2 And suddenly there came from heaven a noise like a violent rushing wind, and it filled the whole house where they were sitting.

-At least some of the blessings associated with keeping His festival days are still to come, in the future.
-In Colossians 2:16-17, the Apostle Shaul tells us that the Sabbath, the festivals and the New Moon Days are all shadows of things “still to come.”
-That means just as Yahweh poured out blessings on those who were keeping His festival days in the past, Yahweh will pour out even more blessings on those who are still keeping His festival days in the future.
+At least some of the blessings associated with keeping His feast days are still to come, in the future.
+In Colossians 2:16-17, the Apostle Shaul tells us that the Sabbath, the feasts and the New Moon Days are all shadows of things “still to come.”
+That means just as Yahweh poured out blessings on those who were keeping His feast days in the past, Yahweh will pour out even more blessings on those who are still keeping His feast days in the future.
 However, Scripture’s true meaning is lost in most major versions, including the King James Version.

 Note how the King James Version supplies two words in italics (days and is), which do not exist in the Greek; and how these two words invert the true meaning of the passage.

 16 Let no man therefore judge you in meat, or in drink, or in respect of an holy day, or of the new moons, or of the sabbath days: